International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 #### 1.2.3 Unauthorized Access

 If the client is not authorized, the [Consumer](../model/terminology.md#consumer) or [Provider](../model/terminology.md#provider) must return an HTTP 404 (Not Found) response.

-### 1.3 Authorization

-All requests should use the `Authorization` header to include an authorization token.
-The semantics of such tokens are not part of this specification.
-The `Authorization` HTTP header is optional if the [Connector](../model/terminology.md#connector--data-service-) does not require authorization.

 ## 2 Provider Path Bindings